Do Go On - 337 - The History of April Fools Day

 Great.

-Oh, I didn't say it's a fantastic name.
+Oh, I didn't say it.

 Is it basic and very common?